QUESTIONS & ANSWERS

 Q. How long is the wait time to cross the border back to San Diego?

 It really depends on the day and time you are crossing the border.
 The good thing is that all our guides are very seasoned drivers who know all the shortcuts and the streets of Tijuana making it easier to find better routes to the border.
 Once at the border, the driver will determine which lanes are the most time saving lanes that day.
 We have access to Fast Passes and we also use the Ready Lane to get back into San Diego.
 Sometimes if it is necessary the driver will determine if it is better to walk across instead of driving across in which case there will be another vehicle waiting for the group in the San Diego side.
-Lately it has taken us less than one hour to cross back to S.D. using the Ready Lane.
+Lately it has taken us about one hour to cross back to S.D. using the Ready Lane.

 Q. What are your cancellation rules and refund policies?